 An explore diagram starts with a selected project item in focus.
 All of its connected items are displayed around it.

 The power of this diagram is that it is dynamic.
-You can select any of the connected files, nodes or cases and refocus the diagram on that project item, generating a new diagram showing all of its connected items.
+You can select any of the connected files, codes or cases and refocus the diagram on that project item, generating a new diagram showing all of its connected items.